jaspan16/Cybersecurity-Project-1/README.md

 | ELK-server          | Yes                 | 10.2.0.0/16(RedTeam Virtual Network) & 97.108.12.53(Local Host Public IP) |

 Explanation:
-- The JumpBox Provisioner is publicly accessible from only local host Public IP through SSH port 22.
+- The JumpBox Provisioner is publicly accessible from only whitelisted IP through SSH port 22.
-- The DVWA service for Web-1 and Web-2 is publicly accessible from local host Public IP through the Load-Balancer via HTTP port 80.
+- The DVWA service of Web-1 and Web-2 is publicly accessible from whitelisted IP through the Load-Balancer via HTTP port 80.
-- The ELK server is allowing kibana service publicly accessible from local host public IP through port 5601.
+- The ELK server is allowing kibana service publicly accessible from whitelisted IP through port 5601.

 ### Elk Configuration